DJDanl/cpp-docs.pt-br/docs/atl/reference/registry-data-exchange-macros.md

 ### <a name="parameters"></a>Parâmetros
  `rootkey`
- A raiz de chave do registro.
+ A raiz da chave do registro.

  `subkey`
  A subchave do registro.